False Gospels Can Sharpen Our Discernment Skills

 8. New Age or Christ Consciousness Gospel

-There are obviously other versions of these alternative gospels in our creative age, including the Cultural Christian Gospel.
-This reduces Christianity to a moral tradition only without the need for confession of sin and personal conversion or transformation.
-It is often found in theologically liberal churches and is focused on getting along with secular culture.
-Also, there is the Signs and Wonders Gospel, which measures faith primarily by continuous miracles rather than trust in Christ crucified, the cruciform life of faithfulness, self-denial, and self-sacrifice (redemptive suffering love).
+There are obviously other versions of these alternative gospels in our creative age, including the Signs and Wonders Gospel, which measures faith primarily by continuous miracles rather than trust in Christ crucified, the cruciform life of faithfulness, self-denial, and self-sacrifice (redemptive suffering love).
 This gospel is focused on the dramatic rather than Christian formation or kenosis (self-giving love as per Philippians 2).
-This is the tendency, for example, in the New Apostolic Movement.
-Yohanna Katanacho exposes a false gospel in Christian Zionism in the video below.
-Finally, there is the Gospel of Artificial Intelligence where a digital, non-human superintelligence or singularity will save us all (take over the majority of human economic activity by machines, or possibly eliminate humans entirely).
-This is the Machine Gospel of the Silicon Valley Tech Bros.
-Technology Journalist Karen Hao exposes this gospel/mythology in her important book Empire of AI.
-In the end, such hyperscaling is a race for control of the whole human race.
+This is the tendency, for example, in the New Apostolic Reformation, which also has a serious commitment to a Christian Nationalistic Gospel.
+Yohanna Katanacho exposes the false gospel of Christian Zionism in the video below, asking us to return to the moral teaching of Jesus in the Sermon on the Mount (David P. Gushée, The Moral Teaching of Jesus, Cascade, 2024).

 Summary